ianan/nsx_summ/README.md

 # nsx_summ
 Summary plots of NuSTAR solar obs with other X-ray data.

-Some caveats:
+Some info/caveats:

-* Lightcurve for whole field of view for NuSTAR over 2-10 keV
+* Bottom panel lightcurve for whole NuSTAR field of view, FPMA, FPMB and 2-10 keV
+* 3rd panel lightcurve for NuSTAR per detector quadrant/id FPMA and 2-10 keV
-* Map for Nustar just FPMA, over whole pointing and 2-10 keV
+* Map for Nustar just FPMA, over whole pointing and 2-10 keV, white numbers indicate detector quadrant/id
 * Source of features in NuSTAR might not be in the field of view, i.e ghost rays from elsewhere on the solar disk
 * NuSTAR pointing is not corrected, so could be up to ~ arcmin off
 * GOES flare list being used is from SSW latest events so some/many of the smaller events likely to be missing